laurentperrinet/laurentperrinet.github.io/content/authors/wahiba-taouali/_index.md

 ## Description
 Wahiba hold the postdoctoral position at the ["Institut de Neurosciences de la Timone"](http://www.int.univ-amu.fr/spip.php?rubrique2&lang=en), CNRS, Marseille (France) to study object motion integration and representation at the level of V1 populations:
  * The objective is in modeling, with Laurent Perrinet, anisotropic diffusive processes, such as observed in V1, at the functional and neural levels.
- * The work was done in collaboration with a post-doc in physiology, with Frédéric Chavane, that focused on the role of propagation and diffusion of activity at the level of neuronal population in V1 of awake monkeys (using Voltage-sensitive dye imaging and UTAH array recording).
+ * The work was done in collaboration with a post-doc in physiology, with Frederic Chavane, that focused on the role of propagation and diffusion of activity at the level of neuronal population in V1 of awake monkeys (using Voltage-sensitive dye imaging and UTAH array recording).

 Wahiba is now scientific software developper at [Enthought](https://www.enthought.com/).